Taurine is one of my favorite prescriptions for perimenopause, menopause, sleep, mood, insulin resistance, and migraine prevention.

 Builds muscle and bone

 Finally, by supporting healthy muscles, taurine can help to prevent osteoporosis.
-That’s because the biology of bone and muscle are tightly interconnected.
+That’s because the biology of bone and muscle is tightly interconnected.

 How to supplement with taurine